alphagov/email-alert-api/docs/matching-content-to-subscriber-lists.md

     }
 }
 ```

+Only one of these should be used on a given subscriber list; `tags` is
+deprecated.
+They can also both be empty `{}` if they aren't needed.

+> You can find a list of permitted tags in [`lib/valid_tags.rb`](https://github.com/alphagov/email-alert-api/blob/3e0018510ea85f5d561e2865ad149832b94688a1/lib/valid_tags.rb).

 For a published content item to match the subscriber list on these
 fields, the links/tags in the request to email-alert-api must include